Neymar to PSG: A Look Inside the World's Biggest Transfer Deal

 Thiago Silva, Marquinhos, Lucas Moura and now Dani Alves are all on board in Paris.

-Such factors can mean a lot to players when considering a transfer and this was clearly an important issue in Neymar's decision making.
+Such factors can mean a lot to players when considering a transfer, and this was clearly an important issue in Neymar's decision-making.

-It is also thought that between Neymar and his father the ambition and direction of PSG became appealing at a time when some issues with Barcelona officials were starting to bother them.
+It is also thought the ambition and direction of PSG became appealing at a time when some issues with Barcelona officials were starting to bother Neymar and his father.

 How PSG Took Command

-PSG chairman Nasser al-Khelaifi has been dreaming of landing a new elite player that could take the club to new levels both on and off the pitch.
+PSG chairman Nasser al-Khelaifi has been dreaming of landing a new elite player who could take the club to new levels both on and off the pitch.

-A move for Cristiano Ronaldo had previously been considered but the level of investment needed would not have been so worthwhile, particularly given the fact he is now into his thirties.
+A move for Cristiano Ronaldo had previously been considered, but the level of investment needed would not have been so worthwhile, particularly given the fact he is now into his 30s.

-They knew Lionel Messi was out of reach, so Neymar was identified as the next best option.
+They knew Messi was out of reach, so Neymar was identified as the next best option.

-Not only did PSG get the feeling he was looking for a new project but their moneymen also felt he could prove good value, at the age of 25.
+Not only did PSG get the feeling he was looking for a new project, but their moneymen also felt he could prove good value at the age of 25.

-It is understood they were given signs by Neymar's father that it would be worth opening discussions and PSG never looked back.
+It is understood they were given signs by Neymar's father that it would be worth opening discussions, and PSG never looked back.

-They are owned and financed by Qatar Investment Authority and that clout gave them an opportunity no other club could get close to matching.
+They are owned and financed by Qatar Investment Authority, and that clout gave them an opportunity no other club could get close to matching.

-On top of meeting a whopping £196 million release clause, PSG began serious talks about a seven-figure signing-on fee and a potential five-year deal worth more than £500,000-a-week after tax.
+On top of meeting a whopping £196 million release clause, PSG began serious talks about a seven-figure signing-on fee and a potential five-year deal worth more than £500,000 a week after tax.

 "A serious move for Neymar was PSG's way of showing that they are after the best talent in the market," Bechler explained.
 "They are trying to improve and this was their clearest way of doing that."

-The player was intrigued by the promises being made and decided he would go ahead and join them.
+The player was intrigued by the promises being made and decided he would join the French club.

-Barcelona team-mates spoke to him about the situation and there was a brief moment when it seemed he would decide not to go ahead with a transfer.
+Barcelona team-mates spoke to him about the situation, and there was a brief moment when it seemed he would decide not to go ahead with a transfer.

-But representatives were surprised by suggestions he would stay at Barca and by the time Neymar stormed out of a training session following a row with new signing Nelson Semedo, the writing was on the wall.
+But representatives were surprised by suggestions he would stay at Barca, and by the time Neymar stormed out of a training session following a row with new signing Nelson Semedo, the writing was on the wall.

 Story of the Decade

-After an American pre-season tour with Barcelona, a promotional appearance in China, a pit stop in Dubai, he flew into Barcelona and Neymar said his goodbyes to team-mates.
+After an American pre-season tour with Barcelona, a promotional appearance in China and a pit stop in Dubai, Neymar flew into Barcelona and said his goodbyes to team-mates.

 The biggest transfer in modern times was going ahead.

-Understandably the club had tried to convince him to stay and when they couldn't do that they tried to drag out the deal.
+Understandably the club had tried to convince him to stay, and when they couldn't do that they tried to drag out the deal.
 After all, they had to show supporters this superstar was not allowed to leave without a fight.
 And they had to start making moves of their own to replace him.

-But as plans were put in place to unveil him in the French capital, Esporte Interativo journalist Bechler was left to reflect on the craziest period of his own career.
+But as plans were put in place to unveil him in the French capital, Esporte Interativo journalist Bechler was left to reflect on the wildest period of his own career.

 "So many people have tried to find out how I got the information," he explains.
-"But as a journalist you have to protect sources and I have never had any doubt about what I reported.
-People in Neymar's camp are definitely wanting to know who I got the story from but none of that matters now.
+"But as a journalist you have to protect sources, and I have never had any doubt about what I reported.
+People in Neymar's camp are definitely wanting to know who I got the story from, but none of that matters now.

 "I will certainly not forget that phone call I received at dinner one Monday night!"